Blood Sisters in the Convent of the Good Shepherd, Magdalene Laundry by Rachael Romero, 28x22" mixed media drawing on paper.

 “What cannot be said above all must not be silenced but written.” --Jacques Derrida

 The point of departure for my activist work comes from my own life experience.
-Always choosing media that can be widely disseminated, I place this material into a broader context --reaching out to others confronting stigma and injustice and shining light on corrosive secrets. --Rachael Romero
+Always choosing media that can be widely disseminated, I burrow into my own corrosive secrets.
+Telling them from the inside out--Rachael Romero

 Copyright Rachael Romero